-Cargo operations are continuing at full capacity with freighters and more than 10 wide body passenger aircraft are being utilized for cargo operations.
-The number of passenger aircraft utilized in cargo operations may also be increased depending on the cargo demand environment and passenger flight restrictions.
-As a result, 61% increase was recorded in cargo revenues compared to the same period of last year.
-Cargo operations made a significant contribution to total revenue and profit compared to those of the previous year, thanks to increasing unit revenues and declining operational costs led by the drop in fuel prices.
+Cargo operations are continuing at full capacity with freighters and about 15 wide body passenger aircraft are being utilized for cargo operations.
+As a result, 47% increase was recorded in 2021 fiscal year cargo revenues, the contribution of cargo operations to total revenue and profit increased significantly compared to 2020 fiscal year.
+Recovery in passenger operations leads to rising supply of belly cargo capacity which in turn positively impacts total cargo capacity.